 Highest Tournament Break 147 - UK Tour Event Three 1999, Masters qualifier 2005, Wuxi Classic 2012

-Bingham is enjoying the best season of his career in 2012/13.
+Bingham enjoyed the best season of his career in 2012/13.
 He won two events on the Asian Players Tour Championship series - APTC1 and APTC3.
 And in November 2012 he won the prestigious Premier League, going undefeated throughout the group phase and beating Judd Trump 7-2 in the final.

-After 16 years of trying, Stuart Bingham won his first ranking title at the start of the 2011/12 season, a victory which also pushed him into the top 16 of the world rankings for the first time.
+After 16 years of trying, Bingham won his first ranking title in 2011, a victory which also pushed him into the top 16 of the world rankings for the first time.